ProjectUnified/CraftUX/README.md

 # CraftUX

-A unified API for Minecraft grid-like user interfaces
+A unified library for Minecraft grid-like user interfaces